AndersAustin/pineapple_on_pizza/README.md

   I made this app in fear, due to the polarizing topic of pineapple pizza, that I may be looked negatively on by the good people at the company I applied.

-  All this work goes to waste however, as I can't keep it secret any longer.
-I love pineapple on pizza!